 4. Purchase dining certificates

-At Restaurant.com, you can purchase certificates that can significantly reduce the cost of dining out.
+At Restaurant.com, purchase certificates that can significantly reduce the cost of dining out.
 Pay $4 for a certificate worth $10, for example.
 However, read the fine print carefully.
 There may be catches — for example, a minimum purchase may be required.

 Also, watch local newspaper ads for restaurant coupons.